swiftlang/swift-evolution/proposals/0019-package-manager-testing.md

 to output JUnit-style XML or other formats that can be integrated with continuous integration (CI) and other systems.

-Running `swift test` will not trigger a build.
-If the tests are not built, the tool will prompt the user to run `swift build` first.
+Running `swift test` will firstly trigger a build.
+We feel this is the most expected result considering tests must be built before they can be run and almost all other tools build before running tests.
+However we will provide a flag to not build first.

 ### Test-only Dependencies